About Athletic Training

 The U.S. Department of Labor predicts employment of athletic trainers is expected to grow by 30 percent from 2010 to 2020, much faster than the average for all occupations.
 As people become more aware of sports-related injuries at a young age, demand for athletic trainers is expected to increase, most significantly in schools and youth leagues.

-Typical entry-level salaries for athletic trainers can range from $34,000 to $45,000.
-However, the starting salary for athletic trainers varies widely based on practice setting and geographic location.
-Nearly 70% of all athletic trainers pursue an advanced degree in Athletic Training or a related field.
+The starting salary for athletic trainers varies widely based on practice setting and geographic location.
 Salaries for athletic trainers with advanced degrees range from approximately $40,000 to $80,000.
 For more information please refer to the NATA Salary Survey.

-Why should I choose the Athletic Training Education Program (ATEP) at George Mason University?
+Why should I choose the Master's of Science Athletic Training (MSAT) at George Mason University?

 As George Mason University is located in a large and diverse metropolitan region, we provide our students with high quality educational experiences in a wide variety of practice settings.
 Furthermore, our unique geographic location, resources, and faculty expertise help us to provide students with some of the best pediatric and performing arts sports medicine experiences nationally.